 But can I ask a question, Is it necessary for everyone?

-Well, Luckily normal people don’t need it but if they want to monitor then they can but again if there is an illness to non-diabetic people then it is necessary to monitor it otherwise there is no need for non-diabetic people to monitor their glucose level, however, it is very necessary for the diabetic patient because his/her glucose is not storing in the body and as mentioned earlier that low-level glucose is lethal for anyone and especially diabetic patient blood glucose or sugar level change rapidly, therefore it is very important to use glucose monitor system before it goes to the situation.
+Well, Luckily normal people don’t need it but if they want to monitor then they can but again if there is an illness in non-diabetic people then it is necessary to monitor it otherwise there is no need for non-diabetic people to monitor their glucose level, however, it is very necessary for the diabetic patient because his/her glucose is not storing in the body and as mentioned earlier that low-level glucose is lethal for anyone and especially diabetic patient blood glucose or sugar level change rapidly, therefore it is very important to use glucose monitor system before it goes to the situation.

 Now coming to the types of glucose monitor systems.

 1. Self-Monitoring of Blood Glucose